List of automobiles notable for negative reception: BMW iX (2021–present)

-The BMW iX faced backlash after its launch due to its controversial design, and its interior, with people calling its futuristic elements "ugly" and "weird", with other criticism directed at its lack of physical buttons and ride quality issues.
+The BMW iX faced backlash after its launch due to its controversial design, and its interior, with people calling its futuristic elements "ugly" and "weird".

 Jalopnik writer Bob Sorokanich called himself an "BMW iX hater" and called its styling "incoherent and bland", while a 2025 review by Top Gear said that the original arrival of the IX was a "controversy/abject horror" from the internet and that the car's design "still divides opinions", and that "You can put lipstick on a pig..."
 Carwow called its exterior "polarizing" and "a bit like Marmite—you might love it, you might hate it..."
 The model, alongside the BMW i4 and the BMW i7, was also recalled due to battery module issues.